-The sequence of issuing READ instruction is: CS# goes low $\rightarrow$ sending READ instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ data out on SO $\rightarrow$ to end READ operation can use CS# to high at any time during data out.
+The sequence of issuing READ instruction is: CS# goes low \rightarrow sending READ instruction code \rightarrow 3-byte or 4-byte address on SI \rightarrow data out on SO \rightarrow to end READ operation can use CS# to high at any time during data out.

-Figure 26.
+Figure 34.
 Read Data Bytes (READ) Sequence (SPI Mode only)